Gonzalo de Aguilera Munro

 As he got older, the Conde seemed to suffer increasingly from mental instability.
-On 26 August 1964, he shot dead both his adult sons in the family mansion near Salamanca.
-He was subsequently incarcerated in an asylum in Salamanca, where he died the following year, having never stood trial for killing his sons.
+On 26 August 1964, he shot dead his two adult sons Gonzalo and Agustín in the family mansion near Salamanca, aged 47 and 39.
+He was subsequently incarcerated in an asylum in Salamanca, where he died the following year, having never stood trial for this murder.
+As a result, his title of Count of Alba de Yeltes was passed directly to his granddaughter, Marianela de la Trinidad de Aguilera y Lodeiro.